 Perhaps you needed a bigger home because your family is growing, or maybe you fell in love with that multi-story home.
 But then summer hit along with summer temperatures, and you quickly discovered that you just couldn’t cool the second floor.

 Heat rises, making your second floor tricky to keep cool.
 Furthermore, many HVAC systems do not have ductwork that reaches the second floor.
 As a result, the bedrooms with a great view also have oppressive heat that makes sleeping in the summer nearly impossible.
+Do you need a new AC unit or just an AC repair?

 Continue reading this article to learn everything you need to know about cooling your Denver home, both the first and second floors.